You’re receiving this message because your web browser

 Watch your fellow travelers' favorite films & videos

-Join Emmy award-winning travel expert Rudy Maxa to preview Paris’s iconic sights and sophisticated customs.
+Join Emmy Award winner Rudy Maxa to preview Paris’s iconic sights and sophisticated customs.

 Cruise down the Seine with travelers James and Gail G. from Mashpee, Massachusetts as they witness charming sites such as Châteaux Gaillard and Monet's gardens in Giverny.